Extend Your Travel Experience Value Proposition

 Seldom do people change their minds after they have left for the trip.
 So, we all need to get ahead of our customers and plant that tempting idea of staying longer in their minds when they are at still at home, planning their work trip, dreading the time away from family.

-And your marketing enabled that shift.
+Your marketing enabled that shift.
 What it also enabled is ancillary sales for you and your partners as this solo business trip became a leisure vacation for a family of 4.
 If they have a dog, you can tag all the dog products on top as well.
 No pun intended.

 The Solo Extended Travel Experience